glaubinix/config-validator/README.md

 # Current limitations

 - It is currently only possible to detect occurrences of the dot object usages (e.g. config.some.value) but no dynamic access (e.g. config("value"]).
-- I have to solve the detection of the config require statement.
-Therefore the json property will currently appear in the diff.
-- Array stuff is still a bit weird and probably somehow broken :)

 # license